Arab Orthodox Movement: Background

 The Greek Orthodox Patriarchate of Jerusalem is regarded as Jerusalem's most prominent patriarchate, and Palestine's largest and oldest church.
 It was established by a decree issued from the Council of Chalcedon in 451 AD, which elevated the Bishop of Jerusalem to the rank of Patriarch, ranking fifth after the sees of Rome, Constantinople, Alexandria, and Antioch (known as the Pentarchy).
 The patriarchate's jurisdiction extends to the regions of Palestine, Transjordan and the Sinai Peninsula.

-Succession to the patriarch position has been dominated by Greeks since the resignation of the last Arab Palestinian Patriarch in 1543, Dorotheus II, who was known as Atallah in Arabic.
-He was replaced by Germanus, a Greek from Morea who pretended to be an Arab due to his thorough knowledge of Arabic.
+Succession to the position of patriarch has been dominated by Greeks since the resignation in 1543 of the last Arab Palestinian Patriarch, Dorotheus II, who was known as Atallah in Arabic.
+He was replaced by Germanus, a Greek from Morea who pretended to be an Arab through his thorough knowledge of Arabic.
 Germanus initiated a process of Hellenization, for example by removing the names of Arab patriarchs who had served prior, appointing Greeks to the higher ranks of church, and using Greek as a liturgical language.
 He also took steps to ensure that his successors would be Greeks by establishing the Brotherhood of the Holy Sepulchre, whose membership was exclusively Greek.
 Germanus and the Greek patriarchs who succeeded him handled the patriarchate from their residence in Constantinople until 1834.
 Election of successive Jerusalem patriarchs was approved by the Greek Patriarch of Constantinople, who benefitted from his proximity to and influence on the Ottoman government.

 Arab Christians in the Palestine region amounted to around 10% of the population prior to World War I in 1914, the majority, around half, belonging to the Greek Orthodox Patriarchate.
 The patriarchate, dominated by Greek clergy, saw itself as the guardian of the holy places, and not the spiritual guide of its mostly Arab laity, who were barred from becoming monks and had no role in administrative or financial workings of the church.